Last Updated on October 15, 2021 by Muhammad Junaid Khalid

 Newer Android handsets come with more features, such as an option to prevent accidental touches waking up the phone.
 Users who spend a lot of time in the sun can reduce the screen timeout, so it turns off after inactivity.
 If you stay indoors, consider turning off Adaptive Brightness and manually changing it to a suitable level.

 It happens to the best of us – sometimes you just get a defective phone unit or a bad battery that needs replacing.
 Or the phone suffers damage like a bent battery connector or a spill, making your Android phone battery draining fast.
 In such cases, take your device to technical support personnel or a phone service center, especially if the battery cannot be removed.

 Solution 6: Use Your Phone Wisely

 Well, think about it – how much do you use your phone?
 Do you play games often or have long conversations with your contacts?
 Do you watch lots of videos, mindlessly scroll through social media, or keep checking for notifications?
 Some phone-related activities are unavoidable, that’s a given – and staying in touch with your loved ones is important too.

-So, if your phone battery keeps dying, consider toning down your phone usage.
-If your phone has no defects, and you have tinkered with all our tips and tricks to fix android battery drain to no avail, cut down on screen time!
+If your phone has no defects, and you have applied all our tips and tricks to fix android battery drain issue but still have the problem, try to cut down the screen time!

 If your Android phone battery draining fast, you can also carry a rechargeable power supply or another spare battery (in case your phone has a removable one) and keep a travel charger in case you travel long distances regularly.